South Africa–United States relations: Second presidency of Donald Trump

 In March 2025, after Trump criticized South Africa's new land expropriation law, alleging land seizures without compensation and discrimination against white Afrikaner farmers, South Africa rejected Trump's claims, describing them as misunderstandings, and vowed to maintain a mutually beneficial relationship.

 On March 14, 2025, Marco Rubio declared South African Ambassador Ebrahim Rasool persona non grata for his criticism of Trump's 2024 presidential campaign and policies.

 On May 12, 2025, the Trump administration brought the first group of white South Africans to the United States through its refugee program.
 South Africa's foreign ministry called the move "politically motivated."
 The Episcopal Church of the US responded by terminating their partnership with the federal government, as they were morally opposed to resettling the white Afrikaners.

 South Africa President Cyril Ramaphosa holds talks with U.S. President Donald Trump at the White House.

 On May 21, 2025, Ramaphosa made a state visit to the US to meet with President Donald Trump.
 During the press conference, Trump confronted Ramaphosa with false claims of white genocide against Afrikaners in South Africa, which Ramaphosa strongly denied.
-The following day, a screenshot Trump displayed during the meeting which he claimed showed "all white farmers that are being buried" was revealed to be taken from a Reuters video shot in the Democratic Republic of Congo, following a rebel offensive in Goma.
-In late October 2025, the South African government criticized the United States' decision to prioritize asylum applications from white Africans, saying that claims of white genocide lacked reliable evidence.
+Trump played video footage the opposition South African politician, Juluis Malema, singing the controversial 'Kill the Boer' song on multiple occasions as evidence of the claim.

 On 7 July 2025, Trump announced that the US would resume imposing its 30% tariff on South African imports from 1 August 2025.
 The reason given was that South Africa sells more to the US than it buys.
 South Africa was one of 14 countries that received notifications of such tariffs from the US.

 In response to the announcement, Ramaphosa stated that the tariff was not an accurate representation of available trade data, and was simply based on a specific interpretation of the balance of trade between the two countries.
 He further said that half of all US goods imported into South Africa were not taxed, and the rest were taxed at just 7.6%.
 Ramaphosa said SA would continue its diplomatic negotiations with the US.

 On 23 July 2025, the United States House Committee on Foreign Affairs, which at the time had a Republican majority, passed the US-South Africa Bilateral Relations Review Act of 2025 (H.R.2633).
 The a bill, which was introduced into the US Congress in April 2025 by Republican Representative Ronny Jackson, aims to formally review relations with South Africa, and sanction some of the country's politicians.
 The supposed impetus for the bill is the notion, amongst some US politicians, that South Africa has, and continues to, align with anti-American interests, specifically in relation to SA's diplomatic and trade to particular countries around the world, like China, Russia, Iran, and Palestine.